Basquiat (song)

 "Basquiat" (바스키아) is a song by Pentagon, a South Korean boy group who participated in a reality boy group survival show, Road to Kingdom.
 It was released digitally on June 12, 2020.
 The song is the fourth song from the extended play Road to Kingdom Final.
 Pentagon finished the show as the series' second runner-up.
+It is a dance-pop and electronic rock song that was inspired by Jean-Michel Basquiat's paintings, with lyrics that revolve around a message about "regaining freedom."